waywardgeek/infnoise/tests/README.md

 |            1000 |   -  | 78  (0,08 %)  | 73 (0,07 %)   |
 |           10000 |   -  | 74  (0,07 %)  | 86  (0,09 %)  |

-* The percentage of failed FIPS blocks should always remain at < 0,1%.
+* The percentage of failed FIPS blocks should always remain below 0,1%.
-While the Infinite Noise TRNG driver is active, it ensures the entropy is within the expected levels, so once you've confirmed your device works within its specs, it won't change its behaviour.
-Its been designed to stop output if unexpected behaviour occurs.

 ## Run your own tests